Citizen Corporate Account Terms & Conditions

 You can only spend money that you have paid into your account, so before making transfers you need to make sure there are enough funds in the Citizen Corporate account.
 Monies in the Citizen Corporate account are not bank deposits and do not earn interest.

-You must be an authorised owner, director or employee of a business based in the UK to be issued with a Citizen Corporate business account.
+You must be an authorised owner, director or employee of a business based in the UK (or EU, selected territories) to be issued with a Citizen Corporate business account.
 Eligible businesses include sole traders, partnerships and limited companies.
 You must provide an email address and mobile phone number to open an account so that we can communicate with you.
-There is a maximum of three accounts at each business address.

 Before we can open an account for you, we will require evidence of your business, your director and beneficial owner’s identities and we may need evidence of addresses.
 You may need to provide us with documents such as certificate of incorporation, articles of association, ownership structure, passport, driving licence, national identity documents, utility bills, bank statements or other documents to confirm the existence of your company and verify the identity of beneficial owners.
 We may also need to carry out checks electronically.

-Log into your online account using the username and password we have provided to you.
-You must change these details when you first login.
+Log into your online account (dashboard) using the username and password you set up your integration with.
+You should change these details when you first login.

 By logging into your account, you are agreeing to these Terms & Conditions.